sharduul/chalk/_drafts/2019-11-20-combine-blogging-affiliate-marketing.md

  - my top 3 pick - ATTnT, Walmart, Exxon Mobil

-> First step is to JUST Start.
-And not worry about anything else.
-Just start something!

-Internet is free, so use it to your advantage.
-Blog.
-Create Instagram account, or a Facebook group.
-Create YouTube videos if you are good in front of camera.
-Pick your favorite platform and just start creating content on regular basis.

-### Generate Passive Income With NO Money Required
-- internet is your friend...
-- study the field you love the most...
-- get real experience in it... and just blog your self doing it...
-- blog about your experiences, your learnings...
-- keep creating content and give a personal touch to it ...
-- don't worry about the money ...
-- it is a marathon...
-- for first 6 months just create great content...

 > Generating passive income is a marathon.
 For the first 6 months just create valuable content and help your audience.
 Money will start rolling.

 One thing I have learned in my journey is to never give up.
 For many years initially I had nothing.
 I wasn't making any money.
 But, eventually everything just fell into place - because of my hard work.

-### Is instagram great source of income?
-- oh yes!
-I do it
-- that is a great source of income
-- but please note - there is no organic growth
-- Instagram has become stricter now
-- so, if you are not afraid to show your face, I would suggest give a shot to TikTok!